Zagrios/bs-manager/README.md

 -->
 <div>
   <h2>Maps</h2>
-  <p>BSManager integrates the Beat Saver API to provide you with a comprehensive list of maps downloadable directly from its interface.
-Moreover, the OneClick feature allows you to download maps with one click from various sources such as Beat Saver, BeastSaber, ScoreSaber, and Beat Leader.
+  <p><a href="https://github.com/Zagrios/bs-manager">BSManager</a> integrates the <a href="https://beatsaver.com">Beat Saver</a> API to provide you with a comprehensive list of maps downloadable directly from its interface.
+Moreover, the OneClick feature allows you to download maps with one click from various sources such as <a href="https://beatsaver.com">Beat Saver</a>, <a href="https://bsaber.com">BeastSaber</a>, <a href="https://scoresaber.com">ScoreSaber</a>, and <a href="https://www.beatleader.xyz">Beat Leader</a>.
 To add maps, simply select the desired version or the "shared" tab, then click "ADD".</p>
 </div>

 <div align="center">